Special Awards have specific criteria, eligibility, and value when they are awarded.

 Amount: |

-Seven awards of a STEM book (up to $50 value each) plus certificate.
-For 2022: 2 awards in primary, 4 awards in junior, 1 award in intermediate/senior. |
+3 awards of gift cards of $50 each.
+1 award in primary, 1 awards in junior, and 1 award in intermediate/senior. |

 Eligibility: |